clark-pan/Symbols_WDYK/script.md

 It also means you can't attach properties to symbols, just like numbers and strings.

-## Prevents access ##
+## Protects access ##

 And what makes them really useful is that they are not readily accessible without having access to the symbol.
 In this example I've created an object with 2 values, one attached via a string and one attached via a symbol.
-I'm then iterating through them using a for in loop, and logging the results to console.
-Only the value attached using the string would be logged out.
+And as you can see you can't access the value using anything other than the symbol as the key.
+Even if you iterated through the keys of the object using a for...in... loop, you still wouldn't get access to the value.
+In this example only the name value would be logged to console.

+## Doesn't completely stop all access ##

+Its worth noting that while it makes it harder for developers to get access, it doesn't completely prevent it.
+ES6 also defines a new method called `getOwnPropertySymbols` that gets all the symbols of an object.
+This does mean that you can't completely stop access to a value using symbols, but I think the usage of getOwnPropertySymbols in anything other than debugging should be a code-smell.

 # Use cases #